cnreco-hydrologylab/guides/Guide_GIT.md

 ### Connecting to GitHub

+Note: this procedure works if connecting with SSH, on your local machine, or a server.
+This means that the URL which you will use from now on for cloning and also for setting the remote origin is found in the "SSH" option of <Code> in GitHub, not the HTTPS.

 1. Create a GitHub account if you don't have one.
-2. Generate an SSH key pair or create a personal access token for authentication.
+2. Generate an SSH key pair (or create a personal access token for authentication, which you can own indipendently of your SSH key).
+	(see below: **Setting up SSH connection...**
 3. Add the SSH key to your GitHub account settings.
 4. Configure Git with your username and email: